h0ethan04/interpreter/README.md

 1. Provide an integer target.
 For example, `GOTO 11` will jump 11 lines forward, and `GOTO -3` jumps three lines backwards.
 A variable holding the integral value can be used as well.

 2. Provide a string target.
-For example, `GOTO 'TARO' ` jumps to the line labelled `'TARO'`.
+For example, `GOTO "TARO" ` jumps to the line labelled `"TARO"`.
 The string **must** be the name of an existing label.
 Execution will jump forwards or backward to that label.

 The `GOSUB` command functions identically to the `GOTO` command, with one exception.
 If a `RETURN` command is encountered **after** a `GOSUB` command has been executed, execution will return to the `GOSUB` statement and continue on the line directly following it.
 Multiple `GOSUB` commands can be in play and execution returns to the one most recently executed.
 If a `RETURN` statement is encountered but there is no matching `GOSUB` command, an error will occur.